 Amy Marks is fine with the idea of standardization but thinks things also depend on how performance-based, or prescriptive those standards are.
 She cautions that we don’t want a level of standardization where there isn’t space for innovation, or which “precludes fabrication.”

 These things really depend on who makes the standards, she says, what they are thinking of enabling in the future, and what their understanding of the future looks like.
 Not all policymakers are thinking about industrialized construction, prefabrication, or DfMA.
 They may be looking at things in terms of one particular market application, but not in terms of others.
 So, standardization doesn’t necessarily help us on its own, but it does have a shot of helping us if someone informs it in the right way.

-She also points out that, although we could easily fight forever about terminology, the important thing is that the core concepts remain true.
-In particular, she reminds us that the term DfMA does not refer to the end product, but rather the choices we make upfront relating to the design, manufacture and assembly process.
+She also points out that, although we could easily fight forever about industrialized construction terminology, the important thing is that the core concepts remain true.
+In particular, she reminds us that the term DfMA does not refer to the end product (traditional and alternative structures), but rather the choices we make upfront relating to the design, manufacture and assembly process.

 She also raises the point that some people feel threatened by the industrialized construction terminology, as a result of not having the necessary skill set.
 As a result, they become very opposed.
 This presents an additional challenge.

 Marks says it’s particularly problematic due to the siloed nature of the ecosystem.
-She doesn’t want the language to hold anyone back, or create barriers, and feels it’s simply a matter of adapting and changing a few behaviors.
+She doesn’t want the language of industrialized construction to hold anyone back, or create barriers, and feels it’s simply a matter of adapting and changing a few behaviors.